datenstrom/yellow/TASKLIST.md

 - [x] Updated gallery extension, popup can be triggered by clicking on a link.
 Give users more flexibility.
 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
-- [ ] Updated mailer extension, make standalone SMTP extension.
-Websites may not have a working mail system.
 - [x] Updated Markdown extension, improved email handling for long TLD.
 TLD with more than 3 characters.
 - [x] Updated Markdown extension, syntax for block elements has changed.
 Make it more intuitive.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.